What is a bridging loan?

 Property purchases

-Buying a property at auction, purchasing before your existing property sells, or acquiring uninhabitable properties that mainstream lenders won't fund.
+Buying a property at auction (typically 28-day completion required), purchasing before your existing property sells, or acquiring uninhabitable properties that mainstream lenders won't fund.

 Refurbishment and development